glp-92/Java-SpringBoot-Backend/_doc_/DockerDeploy.md

 # Deploy Backend to Docker Containers

-Due to portability, scalability and consistency is useful to use containers.
+Due to portability, scalability and consistency, [Docker](https://docs.docker.com/get-started/overview/) is useful to use containers .
 There are some steps for doing this:

 1. Go to a service folder (for example Discovery server):
     ```cd DiscoveryServer```